How To Get Students Ready to Learn

 Make Lessons Interesting to Get Students Ready to Learn

-So, another way of turning that switch is just making the way we teach and present information interesting.
+So, another way of flipping that attention switch is just making the way we teach and present information interesting.
 You can do this by incorporating humor, puzzles, beauty, and novelty to the lesson.

 Our brain has many ways to protect us from information overload.
 To teach, we must respect the wisdom of our biology and work with the brain instead of against it.
 Time to stop cramming and start enjoying, investigating, and exploring, things humans have loved doing from the beginning.